-- (a) To avoid assigning youth who present a moderate or high risk of sexually aggressive behavior to the same sleeping quarters as youth assessed as vulnerable to sexual victimization under RCW 13.40.470(1)(c); and - (b) To avoid placing a juvenile offender on parole status who has been assessed as a moderate to high risk for sexually aggressive behavior in a department community residential program with another child who is: (i) Dependent under chapter 13.34 RCW, or an at-risk youth or child in need of services under chapter 13.32A RCW; and (ii) not also a juvenile offender on parole status; - (7) Develop a plan to implement, by July 1, 1995: - (a) Substance abuse treatment programs for all state juvenile rehabilitation facilities and institutions: - (b) Vocational education and instruction programs at all state juvenile rehabilitation facilities and institutions; and - (c) An educational program to establish self-worth and responsibility in juvenile offenders.
-This educational program shall emphasize instruction in character-building principles such as: Respect for self, others, and authority; victim awareness; accountability; work ethics; good citizenship; and life skills; and - (8) Study, in conjunction with the superintendent of public instruction, educators, and superintendents of state facilities for juvenile offenders, the feasibility and value of consolidating within a single entity the provision of educational services to juvenile offenders committed to state facilities.
-The assistant secretary shall report his or her findings to the legislature by December 1, 1995.
-[1997 c 386 § 54; 1994 sp.s. c 7 § 516.]
+- (a) To avoid assigning youth who present a moderate or high risk of sexually aggressive behavior to the same sleeping quarters as youth assessed as vulnerable to sexual victimization under RCW 13.40.470(1)(c); and - (b) To avoid placing a juvenile offender on parole status who has been assessed as a moderate to high risk for sexually aggressive behavior in a department community residential program with another child who is: (i) Dependent under chapter 13.34 RCW, or an at-risk youth or child in need of services under chapter 13.32A RCW; and (ii) not also a juvenile offender on parole status; and - (7) Develop a plan to implement, by July 1, 1995: - (a) Substance abuse treatment programs for all state juvenile rehabilitation facilities and institutions; - (b) Vocational education and instruction programs at all state juvenile rehabilitation facilities and institutions; and - (c) An educational program to establish self-worth and responsibility in juvenile offenders.
+This educational program shall emphasize instruction in character-building principles such as: Respect for self, others, and authority; victim awareness; accountability; work ethics; good citizenship; and life skills.
+[1999 c 372 § 2; 1997 c 386 § 54; 1994 sp.s. c 7 § 516.]